 Through the various program components, Usharek+ youth interact with power holders at their universities, in their communities and at the national level.
 Through these interactions, young women and men have demonstrated their capability to act as leaders, understand and constructively debate complex policy issues, and propose solutions, which has left a mark on their elders.
 In some cases, youth have built on these initial interactions to cooperate with power holders to achieve tangible outcomes for their communities, such as improved transportation services for university students.
 Although the efforts of these young leaders have not yet contributed to “writ-large” change in how young people are able to participate in politics, they are chipping away at barriers to their participation.

-In Kosovo, NDI has conducted a series of youth programs that have taken place over more than 10 years, including the “New Media School,” which has operated since 2013.
+In Kosovo, NDI has conducted a series of youth programs that have taken place over more than 10 years, including the “New Media School”, which has operated since 2013.
 Through the New Media School, youth from various political parties and civil society groups receive NDI assistance and mentorship in carrying out advocacy campaigns using social media communication tools.
 Many of these campaigns have been successful at raising public awareness and influencing policy change; two campaigns gained protected status for historic nature sites and one convinced their municipal governments to fund new animal shelters.

 The cumulative results of the New Media School are reflected in changes to youth agency and the environment for their participation.
 Youth have developed agency by working collectively on self-determined advocacy campaigns and developing a first-hand understanding of how to participate and lead change.
 Participants report that, through the participatory process and working collectively with peers, they developed greater self confidence and became more open to different viewpoints.
-The advocacy campaigns have brought youth in direct contact with decision makers, and the tangible results they achieved suggest incremental progress toward building a more supportive environment for their participation.
+The advocacy campaigns have brought youth in direct contact with decision makers, and the tangible results they achieved suggest incremental progress toward building an enabling environment for their participation.
 Further, recognizing the sharpness and value of social media communication skills, several political parties have given New Media School graduates responsibility for party communications.